 Option Sub-option Description Disable Masking behavior Select this button to disable Masking behavior.
 Set constant before a date Use this option to set a Minimum date.
 That is, the date constant that will be used to replace the input date.
-This date constant will be applied if the input date is calculated to be earlier than the Minimum date.
-Set constant after a date Use this option to set a Maximum date.
+This date constant will be applied if the input date is Set constant after a date Use this option to set a Maximum date.
 That is, the date constant that will be used to replace the input date.
 This date constant will be applied if the input date is calculated to be later than the Maximum date.